ot4i/ace-demo-pipeline/tekton/README.md

 the artifacts in this repo (such as ace-pipeline-run.yaml) will almost certainly be necessary.

  The Tekton pipeline relies on docker credentials being provided for Kaniko to use when pushing the built image, and these credentials must be associated with the service account for the pipeline.
-Create as follows, with appropriate changes for a fork of this repo:
+If this has not already been done elsewhere, then create as follows, with appropriate changes for a fork of this repo:
 ```
 kubectl create secret docker-registry regcred --docker-server=us.icr.io --docker-username=iamapikey --docker-password=<your-api-key>
 kubectl apply -f https://raw.githubusercontent.com/ot4i/ace-demo-pipeline/master/tekton/service-account.yaml